Nutritional and Metabolic Biology Doctoral (PhD) Program

 Students prepare themselves for qualifying examinations and dissertation research by judicious selection of required and elective didactic courses at the Medical Center and in other divisions of the University.
 Instruction is organized around a core area of concentration (see training areas below) through a combination of courses, seminars, tutorials, and laboratory research.

 Students are expected to acquire expertise and knowledge in the areas of molecular and cell biology, physiology and metabolism, general and nutritional biochemistry, and biostatistics.
 Students are provided exposure to underlying metabolic and physiologic derangements associated with clinical nutrition disorders.
 Emphasis is on problems related to obesity, atherosclerosis, diabetes, infant nutrition, gastrointestinal disease, renal failure, parenteral nutrition, and preventive nutrition.

 The application for Fall 2016 is now closed.
-We will begin accepting applications for the Fall 2016 doctoral program in Nutritional and Metabolic Biology.
+We will begin accepting applications for Fall 2017 in September, 2016.
 The application process is outlined in detail here: http://sklad.cumc.columbia.edu/gsas/interior.php?sub=1_2.
-Click here to begin the application: https://apply.gsas.columbia.edu/apply/ The deadline is December 4, 2015.
+Click here to view the application: https://apply.gsas.columbia.edu/apply/ Click here to view the 2016 PhD Program handbook.

 Second year PhD students gathered during this year's Wu Lecture series.

 Nutritional and Metabolic Biology Timeline

 The first year of the program consists of advanced courses and seminars in nutrition and molecular biology, elective courses, laboratory work and exploration of research opportunities for the dissertation topic.